BurntSushi/rebar/CONTRIBUTING.md

 1. Read through the [engines README](./engines/README.md) to get a high level idea of how they work.
+2. Create a new directory `engines/{regex-engine-name}`.
+If the regex engine has its own unique name (e.g., "RE2" or "PCRE2" or "Hyperscan"), then use that.
+Otherwise, if the regex engine is part of a language's standard library, then use the language name.
+(If the _implementation_ of the language is relevant, then the name should include some other disambiguating term.)
-2. Choose whether the runner program will be written in Rust or not.
+3. Choose whether the runner program will be written in Rust or not.
 Generally speaking, if the regex engine is written in C, C++, Rust or some other language that is easy to use from Rust via a C FFI at zero cost, then Rust should be used as it eases the maintenance burden of the overall barometer.
 Otherwise, a different language can be used.
-If you choose Rust, skip next section.
+If you choose Rust, skip the next section.
 Otherwise, mush on.

 #### For non-Rust runner programs

-1. Create a new directory `engines/{regex-engine-name}`.
-If the regex engine has its own unique name (e.g., "RE2" or "PCRE2" or "Hyperscan"), then use that.
-Otherwise, if the regex engine is part of a language's standard library, then use the language name.
-(If the _implementation_ of the language is relevant, then the name should include some other disambiguating term.)
-2. There is no mandated structure for what goes in this directory.
+1. There is no mandated structure for what goes in this directory.
 It just needs to be a buildable program, and that program needs to accept [KLV](KLV.md) on stdin.
 It should then collect samples by executing the benchmark repeatedly, up to a certain time limit or a number of iterations (which ever is reached